vrtbl/passerine/src/compiler/PATTERNS.md

 # Pattern Matching for fun ~~and for profit!~~

+> This is a big file where I'm planning stuff.
+> I'll delete it before this branch is merged into master.

 What's the best way to implement pattern matching from a backend /runtime perspective?That's a tricky question.
 I'll go into some more depth here.
 Currently, the language I'm developing has support for tuples - so you can do something like:
 ```
 (a, b) = (b, a)